helium777/grun/README.md

 - Monitor GPU memory and utilization using NVIDIA Management Library (NVML)
 - Run commands when sufficient GPU resources are available
 - Smart GPU selection strategies:
-  - Default: Select GPUs with lowest utilization
+  - Default: Select GPUs with lower utilization
   - Exclusive: Only use GPUs with no other running processes
 - Detailed GPU status reporting (memory, utilization, active processes)
 - Configurable check interval
 - Option to occupy GPU memory and keep it busy with computation
+- Notification support for task status (using Bark or Telegram)

 ## Requirements